 Remote cluster Attributes Definition ConnectTimeout (user-defined) Specifies the time in milliseconds for establishing the WAC to WAC connection.
-Type and dimension: integer-scalar Default: 300 DeclaredState (user-defined) Specifies the declared state of the remote cluster after its cluster state is transitioned to FAULTED.
-See "Disaster declaration" on page 675.
-Type and dimension: string-scalar Default: "" The value can be set to one of the following values: Disaster Outage Disconnect Replica EngineVersion (system use only) Specifies the major, minor, maintenance-patch, and point-patch version of VCS.
-The value of EngineVersion attribute is in hexa-decimal format.
-To retrieve version information: Major Version: EngineVersion >> 24 & 0xff Minor Version: EngineVersion >> 16 & 0xff Maint Patch: EngineVersion >> 8 & 0xff Point Patch: EngineVersion & 0xff Type and dimension: integer-scalar Default: Not applicable Guests (system use only) List of operating system user accounts that have Guest privileges on the cluster.
-This attribute is valid for clusters running in secure mode.
-Type and dimension: string-keylist Default: ""
+Type and dimension: integer-scalar Default: 300 DeclaredState (user-defined) Specifies the declared state of the remote cluster after its cluster state is transitioned to FAULTED. · · · · See "Disaster declaration" on page 683.
+Type and dimension: string-scalarDefault: "" The value can be set to one of the following values: Disaster Outage DisconnectReplica EngineVersion Specifies the major, minor, maintenance-patch, and point-patch version of VCS. (system use only) The value of EngineVersion attribute is in hexa-decimal format.
+To retrieve version information: Major Version: EngineVersion >> 24 & 0xff Minor Version: EngineVersion >> 16 & 0xff Maint Patch: EngineVersion >> 8 & 0xff Point Patch: EngineVersion & 0xff Type and dimension: integer-scalar Default: Not applicable Default: Not applicable Guests List of operating system user accounts that have Guest privileges on the cluster. (system use only) This attribute is valid for clusters running in secure mode.
+Type and dimension: string-keylistDefault: ""

-Remote cluster attributes (continued) Table D-7
+Table D-7 Remote cluster attributes (continued)